What Is Continuity Psychology?

 We Can Help

 Are you having trouble with your sense of self?
 Or maybe someone you know is trying to figure out why they are who they are or how they became who they are.
 Are you wondering why your child does not learn the same as others or at the same rate as his or her peers?
 There are plenty of experts who can help you with these interesting questions.
-Although they may not have the answer to whether there is life after death, they may be able to help you decide if your memories of something traumatic are causing you to experience anxiety or post-traumatic stress disorder (PTSD).
+Although they may not know whether there is life after death, they may help you decide if your memories of something traumatic are causing you to experience anxiety or post-traumatic stress disorder (PTSD).

-At BetterHelp.com, we have over two thousand licensed professionals to talk to, many of whom operate on non-traditional schedules, making us accessible even to those living in different countries or those who have very busy schedules.
+At BetterHelp.com, we have over 2000 licensed professionals to talk to, many of whom operate on non-traditional schedules, catering to those living in different countries or those who have very busy schedules.
 Sessions can be held anytime, anywhere – you’ll just need an internet connection to get started.
-Just click here, answer a few questions, and you can be getting the answers you need today.
+Just click here, answer a few questions, and you can start figuring out who it is that you are.